NateMount/Xengine/README.md

 **Flags**
   - help
-  	Used to provide help message reguarding command line usage
+    - Used to provide help message reguarding command line usage
+    - Will result in Xengine termination

 ### App Usage